 In some cases, plugins may keep disappearing from the WordPress dashboard because malware or malicious code has been injected into your site.

 To make sure that your site hasn’t been compromised, you should perform a scan for potential malicious code.
-There are a number of WordPress security scanners to choose from that help detect malware and hacks on your site.
+I personally use and recommend tools like Sucuri or Wordfence to detect these issues.

 To learn more, please see our guide on how to scan your WordPress site for malicious code.